Cindy and Barrett with RV in Montrose

 Rent an RV from RVshare

-Keep in mind it gets easier as you go, so if you feel intimidated by that first rental, don’t let it stop you from trying it several times.
+Remember, it gets easier as you go, so if you feel intimidated by that first rental, don’t let it stop you from trying it several times.

 If you’re interested in learning more about what the first few weeks of RV life were like, here’s a post I wrote about getting started.